+- 64 samples

 - 128 samples

 - 256 samples

 - 512 samples

 - 1024 samples

-- · 2048 samples
+- 2048 samples

-Small buffers have the advantage of low latency in the record monitor path.
+Small buffers have the advantage of low latency in the record monitor path, but also are more taxing on your computer's CPU and could contribute to dropouts in your audio during record or playback.
 (Latency is the time delay between a signal entering the audio inputs and leaving the outputs during recording.)

-Larger buffers have the advantage of making the Digidesign CoreAudio Driver more immune to audio dropouts during playback and recording.
+Larger buffers have the advantage of making the Digidesign CoreAudio Driver more immune to audio dropouts during playback and recording, but can cause a noticeable delay when monitoring your inputs in the recording process.
 In some CoreAudio-client applications, performing various tasks will interrupt the CoreAudio Driver and may result in clicks and pops in audio playback or recording.
-Choosing medium or large buffers (such as 256, 512, or 1024) can help alleviate this problem.
+Choosing medium or large buffers (such as 512 or 1024) can help alleviate this problem.